 Ensure that the transaction software and associated processes and procedures used by IANA to request changes to the Root Zone no longer require NTIA approval.

-Ensure that post transition the Root Zone Maintainer can and will make changes to the Root Zone as required by IANA (as is currently specified in the Cooperative Agreement).
+Ensure that post transition of the Root Zone Maintainer can and will make changes to the Root Zone as required (as is currently specified in the Cooperative Agreement).
 The NTIA has said that there will be a parallel but separate transition process (yet to be defined) to disengage the NTIA from the Root Zone Maintainer.

-If the Root Zone Maintainer transition is not completed prior to the IANA transition the Cooperative Agreement will have to be amended by the NTIA to allow for Verisign acting as the Root Zone Maintainer to implement changes to the root zone requested by IANA Functions Operator (IFO) without requiring approval from the NTIA.
+If the Root Zone Maintainer transition is not completed prior to the IANA transition, the Cooperative Agreement will have to be amended by the NTIA to allow for Verisign acting as the Root Zone Maintainer to implement changes to the root zone requested by IANA Functions Operator (IFO) without requiring approval from the NTIA.

 If the Root Zone Maintainer transition is completed prior to, or in conjunction with, the IANA transition the new arrangements must provide a clear and effective mechanism to ensure that post transition IANA can have its change requests for the Root Zone implemented in a timely manner by the Root Zone Maintainer.